kunalagarwal101/Face-Clustering/README.md

 *Density-based spatial clustering of applications with noise (DBSCAN)*

 **Arguments:**
-- -i --encodings : The path to the encodings pickle file that we generated in our previous script.
+- -e --encodings : The path to the encodings pickle file that we generated in our previous script.
-- -d --jobs : DBSCAN is multithreaded and a parameter can be passed to the constructor containing the number of parallel jobs to run.
+- -j --jobs : DBSCAN is multithreaded and a parameter can be passed to the constructor containing the number of parallel jobs to run.
 A value of -1 will use all CPUs available (default).
 - -o --output : The path to the clusters of faces.

 **What it does**